SakartveloSoft/api-tools/README.md

 =================

 Currently API generated with this library returns only what the method `req.send` of Express library can return, without own content negotiation.
-So, assume that only JSON can be returned.
+So, assume that only JSON can be returned, unless you set properly headers and made other setup theExpress needs.